 Boardrooms to Barf Bag: What I Learned From a Day With Dan Cathy

 There’s something surreal about sitting in the famous red sofa at Chick-fil-A headquarters, surrounded by a legacy built on chicken sandwiches, servant leadership, and Sunday closures.
-But my day at Chick-fil-A HQ was more than just a photo op—it was a full immersion into a culture that lives and breathes its values.
+My day at Chick-fil-A HQ was full immersion into a culture that lives and breathes its values.

 Faith at the Core